What You Need to Know About Travel Insurance

 - Accidental death or dismemberment

-Who sells travel insurance?— There are many ways to purchase travel insurance.
-Airlines and cruise lines offer coverage, there are independent travel insurance agencies, and some credit cards offer coverage when you use the card to pay for travel expenses.
+Who sells travel insurance?— There are many ways to purchase it.
+Airlines and cruise lines offer coverage, there are independent agencies, and some credit cards offer coverage when you use the card to pay for travel expenses.

 Should I consider travel insurance for every trip?— Not necessarily.
 If you’re taking a quick trip, using low-cost carriers, staying in budget accommodations, and traveling domestically, it’s probably not worth it.
 However, you’ll definitely want to consider travel insurance if you’re traveling for weeks (or months) at a time, particularly if those trips involve traveling outside the United States.